Study level

 Research activities

-• Carry out CFD-DEM modelling and simulations
+• Carry out CFD modelling and simulations.

-• Deploy machine learning (ML) approaches to optimise PV farm layouts
+• Deploy machine learning (ML) approaches to optimise PV farm layouts.

 Outcomes